Level 3: Advanced Cohort Training

 Prerequisites

-1. Confirm the problem is a local and organizational priority (or get ideas on problems to focus on) through conversations with the Operations/Program Director of the area where your QI project will take place, as well as with your Department/Division Head.
+• For Health-Authority: the Operations/Program Director of the area where your QI project will take place, as well as with your Department/Division Head.

 • If you are not sure who the Operations/Program Director is, take a look at these resources at VCH or PHC, or inquire with the manager of the area.